jmfurlott/react-isomorphic-boilerplate/README.md

 This project serves as either a **very simple** boilerplate to start building an isomorphic application in React.js or as an example of one way that it can be done.

+Please see the [walkthrough](http://jmfurlott.com/tutorial-setting-up-a-simple-isomorphic-react-app/) for a more thorough explanation of the code.

 ## Stack

 - React.js